Fector101/wallpaper-carousel/README.md

 ### Help
 - Saving added images in app path only
 - Added export button to get images if uninstalling app
+- A Button to Share Images to other Apps
 - App is set to Auto detect android Theme (Dark Theme Recommended 😅)

 ## Few Screen Samples